LucasJappert/online-notes/pull_request_template.md

-## 🧑‍💼 Responsable: (Nombre)
+## 🧑‍💼 Responsible: (Name)

-El responsable será el encargado de realizar las pruebas locales necesarias y activar los checks del Checklist final
+The responsible person will be in charge of performing the necessary local tests and activating the checks from the final Checklist.

-## ✨ Descripción
+## ✨ Description

-(Describa brevemente el propósito de este PR.
-Incluya el contexto y la razón de los cambios.
-Si es una corrección de error, mencione el problema resuelto.)
+(Briefly describe the purpose of this PR.
+Include context and reasoning for the changes.
+If it is a bug fix, mention the issue being resolved.)

-## 🔍 Tipo de Cambio
+## 🔍 Type of Change

-(Marque con una `x` todas las opciones relevantes.)
+(Check all relevant options with an `x`.)

--   [ ] 🐛 Corrección de errores
+-   [ ] 🐛 Bug fix
--   [ ] 🚀 Nueva funcionalidad
+-   [ ] 🚀 New feature
--   [ ] 📈 Mejora
+-   [ ] 📈 Enhancement
--   [ ] 🔄 Refactorización
+-   [ ] 🔄 Refactoring
--   [ ] 📚 Documentación
+-   [ ] 📚 Documentation
--   [ ] Otro (especifique): [Otro tipo de cambio]
+-   [ ] Other (specify): [Other type of change]

-## 📸 Capturas de Pantalla
+## 📸 Screenshots

-(Si los cambios incluyen actualizaciones visuales, agregue capturas de pantalla para ilustrar los cambios.)
+(If the changes include visual updates, add screenshots to illustrate the changes.)

 ## ✅ Checklist

--   [ ] He realizado una auto-revisión del código
+-   [ ] I have performed a self-review of the code
--   [ ] Los cambios cumplen con los estándares de estilo de código
+-   [ ] The changes follow the code style standards
--   [ ] Los cambios han sido probados y funcionan como se esperaba
+-   [ ] The changes have been tested and work as expected
--   [ ] No hay errores ni advertencias en el código
+-   [ ] There are no errors or warnings in the code

-## 📝 Comentarios adicionales
+## 📝 Additional Comments

-(Cualquier comentario adicional que considere relevante.)
+(Any additional comments you consider relevant.)